 Graduate school: Other students pursue graduate study in a variety of programs, including international development, political science, history, environmental law, food systems, sustainable tourism, wildlife management, urban planning, and the ministry.

 9 semester hours of a minor are required.
 The selection must be approved by the student’s advisor.

 Engagement Outside the Classroom

-Blue Ridge Conservancy Appalachian State University Campus Chapter - Works to permanently protect land and water resources with agricultural, ecological, cultural, recreational and scenic value in the northwest North Carolina.
-Activities include trail clean-ups, hikes, guest speakers, and much more.
+Blue Ridge Conservancy Appalachian State University Campus Chapter — Works to permanently protect land and water resources with agricultural, ecological, cultural, recreational and scenic value in the Northwest North Carolina.
+Activities include trail clean-ups, hikes, guest speakers and more.

 There are no admission requirements beyond admission to Appalachian State University.